futzu/SCTE-35_HLS_x9k3/README.md

 > This is not yet stable.`Expect changes.
 # Be Cool.
 ---
+* If you have a question, ask it.

-  * __Write Code__, if you do that or want to learn.
+* If you have something to say, say it.
-  * __Write Docs__, if code is not your thing.
-  * __Break Stuff__ and tell me what happened.

- If you have a patch or idea or suggestion, Open an issue, I want to hear it.
+* If you have a patch or idea or suggestion,
- I reply to everybody that takes the time to contact me.
- If I dont use your idea, I'll tell you why .
+Open an issue, I want to hear it.

 # Requires